Uptime is the ratio of time that a server, system, or website is operational compared to the total amount of time it COULD be operational.

 Conclusion

-Uptime is extremely important because if your website is down, people cannot view your content or use your services, which will lead to a loss in traffic and revenue.
+Uptime is extremely important because if your website is down, people cannot view your content or use your services, which will lead to losses in prospective customers’ traffic and revenue.

-If you’re looking for a reliable hosting service with high availability, we strongly recommend checking Siteground.
+If you’re looking for a reliable hosting service provider with high availability, we strongly recommend checking Siteground.

 They don’t only offer a 99.999% uptime guarantee, but they also offer 24/7 customer support in case you ever do experience any issues.